avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 Protocol(s): non-negotiated: CMS, plain signatures.

-Backward compatibility: is needed for the time window in which the upgrade will take place (e.g., 2-5 years).
+Backward compatibility: required until the device in the field will be upgraded (e.g., 2-5 years).

 ## Trust Anchor deployment

 Trust Anchors, such as X.509 Root CA certificates and raw public keys, must be made accessible before they can be used for signature validation.
 In scenarios like remote software updates, a Trust Anchor X.509 certificate, for instance, must be installed on a target device to enable the validation of certificate chains.
 While deployment of Trust Anchors may be relatively straightforward for "corporate IT" and "public web" applications, it can still be a time-consuming process to ensure that a new Trust Anchor X.509 certificate is propagated throughout the entire ecosystem.
 Additionally, when dealing with post-quantum Trust Anchors, an extra layer of complexity arises as the desired underlying cryptography may not yet be supported by the target device or software.

-Two common variations of this use case are:
+There are two common variations of this use case.

-- injection within a factory: in industrial contexts, Trust Anchors are typically injected into target devices during the manufacturing phase.
-Devices leaving the assembly line do not possess any credentials or Trusted Anchors initially.
+- Injection within a factory: in industrial contexts, Trust Anchors are typically injected into target devices during the manufacturing phase.
 To bootstrap a Trust Anchor, the device is placed in a physically secure environment accessible only to trustworthy personnel.
-This injection can occur during manufacturing or when a device is being resold, but it's critical to note that not all scenarios support this method, potentially requiring the return of the device to the OEM for post-quantum Trust Anchor injection or it may be even not supported at all.
+This injection can occur during manufacturing or when a device is being resold.
+It is important to note that some devices might not support updating the Trust Anchor in the field, requiring the return of the device to the OEM for post-quantum Trust Anchor injection or, in some cases, it may be even not supported at all, because, for example, the Trust Anchor is burnt onto the device at manufacturing time.
-- injection via software and firmware updates: for devices where the Trust Anchor is not burned onto the device, for example in less constrained devices and IT equipment, post-quantum Trust Anchors can be injected through software or firmware update mechanisms.
+- Injection via software and firmware updates: for devices where the Trust Anchor is not burned onto the device, for example in less constrained devices and IT equipment, post-quantum Trust Anchors can be injected through software or firmware update mechanisms.
 The deployment of these Trust Anchors may leverage existing update mechanisms and traditional cryptography to minimize effort.
 However, this approach necessitates the distribution of the new Trust Anchors well in advance of any suspicion that traditional cryptography may become vulnerable.
 Given the lead time required to ensure widespread distribution, the time window where this mechanism is suitable is further reduced.

 Lifetime: long lived use cases.